-This parametrization in terms of the intersection angle is valid when $\Theta(\alpha)$ is a single valued function of $\alpha \in [0,1]$, which we show for $T_2 = -T_1$ and expect to be true in general.
-However, only one unique configuration from this family is picked out by the corner Einstein equation $\Theta = M$ (which also fixes $\alpha = \alpha(M)$).
-When the conical line defect is part of the bulk geometry, this implies that the point particle mass depends on the intersection mass as
+Furthermore, because $M$ picks out some value for $\alpha$, we have a constraint on the point particle mass $m$ (when the conical line defect is included in the geometry):

 One can understand this as a type of stability condition for the interaction between the point particle and the intersection.
-Indeed, without a point particle (i.e. if $m = 0$), we cannot have a non-smooth intersection of two different-tension branes, because $\alpha = 1$ implies that the intersection point \eqref{striprs} runs to the conformal boundary $r_* = \infty$.\footnote{The exception is when $T_1 = T_2$, but this ``intersection" is really just a single brane.}
+Indeed, without a point particle (i.e. if $m = 0$), we cannot have a non-smooth intersection of two different-tension branes because $\alpha = 1$ implies that the intersection point \eqref{striprs} runs to the conformal boundary $r_* = \infty$.\footnote{The exception is when $T_1 = T_2$, but for $\Delta\phi = \pi$ this configuration is really just that of a single brane with no conical defect.}

 Note that this construction from two strips does not exhaustively lead to all possible configurations with a cylindrical boundary.
 In principle, we may also consider geometries comprised of multiple EOW branes, with only two being anchored to the conformal boundary and the rest ``floating" in the bulk---see Figure \ref{figs:doubleintersection}.
 This would require multiple corner terms and could accommodate multiple independent intersection masses.
 We speculate on these configurations in Section \ref{sec:discussion}, but we leave further analysis to future work.